OpenAiTx/OpenAiTx/README.md

 ## Other

-If you would like get high sync priority, please create a PR and add your project github link in `priority-list.json`.
+- If you would like get high priority and continues update, please create a PR and add your project github link in `priority-list.json`.
+- You can get index projects in `projects-data.json`.

+### Thanks

+- Microsoft MVP team provides open source community azure platform free budget.